project-improv/improv/WSLINSTALL.md

 5. RASP freezing entirely
     - Solved by commented out `self.limbo.subscribe()` in nexus.py createNexus() function and `self.client.subscribe()` in store.py under the Watcher class

+6. ModuleNotFound errors for specific packages
+   - Solved by ensuring the following versions of packages were installed
+   - scikit-learn==0.23.2
+     numpy==1.18
+     python <= 3.6